 German Capital Gains Tax (CGT) rate is the same as the personal income tax rate.
-The profits from the sale of private real estate that has been held for more than 10 years is exempt from capital gains tax.
-Capital gains from the sale of real estate that is re-invested in the purchase of alternative real estate is exempt from tax, subject to certain conditions.
+Profits arising from the sale of private real estate that has been held for more than 10 years are exempt from capital gains tax.

-If resident in the UK or Ireland you will have to declare any income received in Germany in your annual resident tax return.
-There is a double taxation agreement between Germany, Ireland and the UK so double taxation relief applies in some cases.
+If you are resident in the UK or Ireland you will have to report any income received in Germany in your annual resident tax return (i.e. your Irish or UK tax return).
+There are double taxation agreements between Germany and Ireland and Germany and the UK so relief from double taxation is usually available.
 Please contact us for further details regarding double taxation relief and/or filing your Resident Tax Return.

 The information provided here is intended as a guide only.
 While Property Tax International Limited makes every effort to ensure that the information contained herein is accurate, we take no responsibility or liability for any inaccurate, delayed or incomplete information, nor for any actions taken in reliance thereon.